Can You Eat Tacos on Semaglutide? A GLP-1 Mexican Food Guide | Luma Health

 For some patients, yes.
 Because semaglutide slows gastric emptying, capsaicin and other spicy compounds linger in the digestive system longer than before treatment, which can intensify their irritating effects on the stomach lining and esophagus.
 Patients with pre-existing reflux or a sensitive stomach are more likely to notice this.
 Mild spice — a small amount of salsa verde, a dash of hot sauce — is typically fine.
 Heavy chili marinades or very spicy salsas may need to be dialed back if you are experiencing reflux or nausea.

 Very comfortably, as long as the meal is built with awareness of portion and composition.
 One of the clinical strengths of GLP-1 treatment is that it does not require strict dietary restriction or elimination of entire food groups — it works by changing appetite and satiety signals so that patients naturally eat less.
 The goal is to build eating patterns that are sustainable over 12 to 24 months, not to follow a punishing protocol for 90 days.
 Tacos eaten in reasonable portions with protein-focused fillings fit easily into a long-term GLP-1-compatible eating pattern.
-For additional context on sustainable nutrition during treatment, see our guides on what to eat on GLP-1 and semaglutide vs. tirzepatide.
+See our guides on what to eat on GLP-1 and semaglutide vs. tirzepatide for more context.

 References

 7. NIDDK.
-Prescription Medications to Treat Overweight & Obesity.
-National Institute of Diabetes and Digestive and Kidney Diseases. niddk.nih.gov
+Prescription Medications to Treat Overweight and Obesity. niddk.nih.gov

-Medical Disclaimer: This article is for educational purposes only and does not constitute medical advice.
-Content has been researched and reviewed by the Luma Health medical team.
+Medical Disclaimer: This article is for educational purposes and is not a substitute for professional medical advice.
 Individual responses to semaglutide, tirzepatide, and dietary changes vary significantly.
 Do not adjust your medication dose or significantly change your diet without consulting your prescribing clinician.
 If you experience severe or persistent nausea, vomiting, or other GI symptoms, contact your provider promptly.
 Luma Health clinical services are provided by Wasef Health, PC.
-Compounded medications are prepared by VialsRX, a licensed 503A sterile compounding pharmacy in Houston, TX.
+Compounded medications are prepared by VialsRX, a licensed 503A sterile compounding pharmacy in Houston, TX (TX Board #35264).
+Compounded medications are not FDA-approved finished drug products; their active ingredients are FDA-approved in commercial formulations such as Ozempic, Wegovy, Mounjaro, and Zepbound.